pragmasoft-ua/kite-chat/k1te-serverless-stack-cdktf/README.md

 - **cicd** - If set to **true**, add CodeBuild projects which Build updated ARM64 Lambda and publish new Lambda version for both dev(if exists)/prod, and also updates Lambda Alias for dev Lambda when code in GitHub Repository is updated.
 When a new Tag is pushed to GitHub it updates Lambda Alias for prod env function.
-GitHub URL is specified in `build-component.ts` as a `https://github.com/pragmasoft-ua/kite-chat`
+GitHub URL is specified in `build.ts` as a `https://github.com/pragmasoft-ua/kite-chat`
 - **s3LambdaStorage** - if set to **true**, uses defined **MAIN_LAMBDA_S3_BUCKET**
 and **MAIN_LAMBDA_S3_OBJECT_KEY** variables in **.env** file which point at function.zip archive of ARM64 Lambda to create a **mainHandler** that will be used for both **prod/dev**(if devEnv is true) Lambdas.